-KASS conducts thorough trademark searches and advises clients on the selection of trademarks.
-In addition to handling the filing and prosecution of trademark applications and regularly updating clients with status reports, we also work hand-in-hand with our clients to come up with the most effective strategy for trademark protection, providing professional and practical solutions to help manage their portfolio of trademarks, not only in Malaysia and the Southeast Asian region, but also worldwide.
+KASS makes trademark protection easier by carrying out thorough trademark searches, advising clients on the selection of trademarks, handling the filing and prosecution of trademark applications, working hand-in-hand with our clients to come up with the most effective strategy for trademark protection, and providing professional and practical solutions to help manage and maintain their portfolio of trademarks, not only in the Southeast Asian region, but also worldwide.

 What is a trademark?

 A trademark is the face of your brand or company.
-Usually in the form of words, logos, pictures, names, numbers and/or taglines, trademarks are used in trade to identify the source of products/services and distinguish it from competitors in the marketplace.
+Trademarks are used in trade to identify the source of products/services and distinguish it from competitors in the marketplace.

 What can be protected as a trademark?